 Affinity Groups at Potomac

 Affinity groups allow students to celebrate a shared identity of some kind.
 Joining an affinity group gives students a special space to meet with people who are similar to them in a key way.
 Affinity group members can speak from personal, firsthand experience about a particular identity.
-Potomac affinity groups include the Asian Affinity Group, the Empowering Women of Color Group, and the Ninth Grade Girls Group.
+Potomac affinity groups include the Asian American Affinity Group, the Empowering Women of Color Group, and the Ninth Grade Girls Group.

 Alliance Groups at Potomac

 Alliance groups give students the opportunity to join with others in solidarity.
 Alliance group members consist of both members of a particular identity and people who want to show support for them.
 Being part of an alliance group is a wonderful way to increase inclusivity, advocacy, and awareness of various issues within the Potomac community.
-Potomac alliance groups include the Black Student Alliance, the Gay-Straight Alliance, the Gender Equity Activities Club, and the Student Diversity Leadership Conference Activities Club.
+Potomac alliance groups include the Black Student Alliance, the Gender and Sexuality Alliance, the Gender Equity Activities Club, and the Student Diversity Leadership Conference Activities Club.

 Interest Groups at Potomac